Tim-Liam-Hill/SimpleWebBrowser/note.md

 * Pseudo classes will never be followed by a base element or attribute and can only be followed by pseudo elements
 * nothing can follow a pseudo element

+But now we have a shmall problem: how are we going to end up applying the pseudo-element and pseudo-class styles?
+For now we could just make them not match by default.
+Otherwise we need to have a way of keeping track of these things in nodes and not reapplying stylesheet on every event on the canvas

+"All pseudo-classes behave in this same kind of way.
+They target some bit of your document that is in a certain state, behaving as if you had added a class into your HTML. " -?
+[MDN](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Styling_basics/Pseudo_classes_and_elements).

+For a number of pseudo classes it is actually sufficient to apply them 'statically' when we first apply css rules.
+EG: :first-child.
+It is the [user-action pseudo-classes](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Styling_basics/Pseudo_classes_and_elements#user-action_pseudo_classes) that really give hassle.

+So I suppose what we could do is catagorize our pseudo-classes by whether or not they are user actions.
+Then we can keep track of those separately and apply them needed.

+I am getting ahead of myself though.
+Let's get the parser working and advance till we stop using tkinter and change to the other rendering library.
+That is when it makes more sense to implement more CSS features.
+For now, Pseudo-elements and Pseudo-classes will never match.

+QUESTION: if we have ```div.class[attr][attr2]``` do the attributes apply to .class only or to the combined boi?
+I guess it doesn't really make a difference since all the attribute selectors will do is test the presence of the attributes, and this won't affect

+Imagine being the smartest person in the world (ie: me) and simultaenously being the stinkiest, silliest boi in existence (also me).
+THE ORDER DOESN'T MATTER MY CHILD!!!
+We don't have to worry to which base selector something applies, the matching of sub-components is NOT order dependent.
+THis makes things a whole lot easier for me.

+I think I will get rid of my selector Sequence and make my Base Selector fulfill the same role.
+This will make things a bit easier.

 ----